mendel5/alternative-front-ends/README.md

 - [ytcc](https://github.com/woefe/ytcc): Command line tool to keep track of your favorite playlists on YouTube and many other places.
 Can import youtube subscriptions from Google Takeout and provide them as an RSS feed for your favorite reader.

-- [ytmdesktop](https://github.com/ytmdesktop/ytmdesktop): Cross-platform (Windows, Mac, and Linux) desktop app for YouTube Music.
-Has a (proprietary?) remote control app for android.

-- [AudioTube](https://invent.kde.org/plasma-mobile/audiotube): Audiotube is a client for YouTube Music.
-Plasma-mobile project with an interface designed for Linux phones.

 - [smtube](http://smplayer.sourceforge.net/smtube.php): Stand-alone YouTube video player

 - [mps-youtube](https://github.com/mps-youtube/mps-youtube): Terminal based YouTube player and downloader